main

 $ nunet cap delegate --context ledger:user --cap /public --cap /broadcast --topic /nunet --expiry 2024-12-31 <your-dms-did>

-3.3 Add the delegation token as a require anchor in your DMS
+3.3 Add the delegation token as a provide anchor in your DMS

-$ nunet cap anchor --context dms --require <the-delegate-output>
+$ nunet cap anchor --context dms --provide <the-delegate-output>

 The first command ingests the NuNet provided token and the last two commands use this token to delegate the public behavior capabilities to your DMS.